bitwarden-labs/collection-group-mapping-tool/README.md

 Business Unit/A1/alpha,Edit,Edit,Manage
 ```

+Simply add as many Groups and Collections as necessary, ensuring that each Group/Collection intersection contains a desired permission mapping, even if that is 'None'

+It is recommended that Groups are *not* created using this tool, but intead groups synched via the IdP are identified and used.
+However, for ease of use, if a Group is defined that does not already exist in the Organisation, it will be created.

 **CSV Format:**

 - **First column (`Path`)**: Collection names.
 Nested collections are demarcated with the `/` character (<https://bitwarden.com/help/about-collections/#nested-collections>)